Malcolmson semigroups: Introduction

 The Sylvester rank functions for unital rings were introduced by Malcolmson \cite{Malcolmson80}.
 It can be defined equivalently at several levels: at the matrix level as suitable $\Rb_{\ge 0}$-valued functions on the space $M(R)$ of rectangular matrices over $R$ \cite{Malcolmson80}, at the module level as suitable $\Rb_{\ge 0}$-valued functions on the class $\sFPM(R)$ of finitely presented left $R$-modules \cite{Malcolmson80}, at the homomorphism level as suitable $\Rb_{\ge 0}$-valued functions on the class of homomorphisms between finitely generated projective left $R$-modules \cite{Schofield}, and at the pair of modules level as suitable $\Rb_{\ge 0}\cup \{+\infty\}$-valued functions on the space of pairs of left $R$-modules $\cM_1\subseteq \cM_2$ \cite{Li21}.

 The Sylvester rank functions have various applications in ring theory and $L^2$-invariants theory.
-The classical result of Cohn on epimorphisms from $R$ to division rings \cite{Cohn71} can be stated as that there is a natural $1$-$1$ correspondence between isomorphism classes of such homomorphisms and $\Zb_{\ge 0}$-valued Sylvester rank functions on $R$ \cite{Malcolmson80}.
-Schofield further showed that for algebras $R$ over a field, there is a natural $1$-$1$ correspondence between isomorphism classes of homomorphisms from $R$ to simple Artinian rings, where two such homomorphisms are isomorphic if the codomains have homomorphisms into a common simple Artinian ring $S$ so that the two composition homomorphisms from $R$ to $S$ coincide, and $\frac{1}{n}\Zb_{\ge 0}$-valued Sylvester rank functions on $R$ for some $n\in \Nb$ \cite[Theorem 7.12]{Schofield}.
+The classical result of Cohn on epimorphisms from $R$ to division rings \cite{Cohn71} can be stated as that there is a natural $1$-$1$ correspondence between $\Zb_{\ge 0}$-valued Sylvester rank functions on $R$ and isomorphism classes of such homomorphisms \cite{Malcolmson80}.
+Schofield further showed that for algebras $R$ over a field, there is a natural $1$-$1$ correspondence between $\frac{1}{n}\Zb_{\ge 0}$-valued Sylvester rank functions on $R$ for some $n\in \Nb$ and equivalence classes of homomorphisms from $R$ to simple Artinian rings \cite[Theorem 7.12]{Schofield}, where two such homomorphisms $\varphi_1: R\rightarrow S_1$ and $\varphi_2:R\rightarrow S_2$ are called equivalent if there are a simple Artinian ring $S$ and homomorphisms $\psi_i: S_i\rightarrow S$ for $i=1, 2$ with $\psi_1\circ \varphi_1=\psi_2\circ \varphi_2$.
 Ara, O'Meara, and Perera used Sylvester rank functions to establish Kaplansky's direct-finiteness conjecture for free-by-amenable groups \cite{AOP}, which was later extended by Elek and Szab\'{o} to all sofic groups \cite{ES04}.
 Sylvester rank functions also played a vital role in the recent work of Jaikin-Zapirain and L\'{o}pez-\'{A}lvarez on the Atiyah conjecture and the L\"{u}ck approximation conjecture \cite{JZ19, JL20}.
 See also \cite{AC20, AC22a, AC22b, DS, Elek17, JZ17, JL21, JL22, Virili19}.

 For a unital $C^*$-algebra $\cA$, the most important dimension functions and Sylvester matrix rank functions are induced from tracial states.
 In fact, when $\cA$ is exact, all lower semicontinuous dimension functions of $\cA$ are induced from tracial states of $\cA$ \cite{BH, Haagerup}.
 In this work we give a systematic study of the relation between dimension functions and Sylvester matrix rank functions for $\cA$.
 It turns out that every dimension function is a Sylvester matrix rank function (see Proposition~\ref{P-M to C}), while not every Sylvester matrix rank function is a dimension function (Examples~\ref{E-rk not dim} and \ref{E-rk not dim2}).
 On the other hand, certain nice properties of the dimension functions still hold for all Sylvester matrix rank functions (Proposition~\ref{P-absolute value}).
 From any Sylvester matrix rank function for $\cA$, one can construct a lower semicontinuous dimension function (Proposition~\ref{P-lower dimension}).
 In particular, if $\cA$ is exact and has a Sylvester rank function, then $\cA$ has a tracial state (Corollary~\ref{C-trace}).